May. 13, 2024

 I empathize with you regarding the bankruptcy.
 To this date, I have only a couple of delinquent accounts.
 That must have been tough.

 I have to disagree with your last statement about bypassing the middle man.
-Although you get a healthy mark on your product by selling direct, the retailers provide the manufacturer with a buffer; real sales, no walk-ins or tire kickers.
+Although you get a healthy margin on your product by selling direct, the retailers provide the manufacturer with a buffer; real sales, no walk-ins or tire kickers.
 I concentrate on making, they concentrate on selling.

-Having said that… I know it's normal practice for manufacturers to establish a retail price, but I don't - I let the retailers set it.
+Having said that, I know it's normal practice for manufacturers to establish a retail price, but I don't - I let the retailers set it.
 Again, they know their cost, the end user, and what the market will bear.
 Economics in diverse geographic areas will determine how much to charge.
 Some of the niche tables that we produce have marks ranging from 2 to 3.5.
 Notice I said niche.
 Commodity tables have very little latitude for exceptional markups.

 My family has been in retail for about 20 years.
 Trust me when I tell you that nothing infuriates a retailer more than a manufacturer suggesting what the retailer should sell their product for.
 I don't care what they sell it for.
 We made a product, the retailer bought the product, we got paid according to our terms, everybody is happy.

-Scenario: I make a table in Florida, ship it to a Fl. address, and shipping is a small percentage of the total cost.
+Scenario: I make a table in Florida, ship it to a Florida address, and shipping is a small percentage of the total cost.
 The retailer marks up x2.
 Same table, now shipping to California.
 Freight is now a larger percentage of the total cost.
 The retailer has to (or should) mark up to compensate for this.

 So how am I able to predict what the retailer should sell my product for?
 This is not the core focus of my business.
 5 years ago folks were paying 5 figures for a plasma screen TV.
 Now, if you buy an iPod, you get one for free!
 Just kidding.